Foster G. McGaw Prize for Excellence in Community Service

 - Community Involvement: There is a high level of community response to, acceptance of, and participation in the health delivery organization's community service initiatives.

-Any health delivery organization that exhibits the Foster Award criteria (excellence in leadership, commitment, partnerships, depth of initiatives, and community involvement) is eligible to apply for the prize.
-Past winners are ineligible.
+Any health delivery organization that exhibits the award criteria is eligible to apply for the prize, including:

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.